K-M-Shehan/soteria/main/README.md

-#IMPORTANT
+# IMPORTANT

-This sketch exists to only contain all the code related to the main arduino and the function and header files related to that.
+This sketch only contains all the code related to the main Arduino and the related function and header files.
-So don't put any codes/files related to the units or the app folders here.
+So **don't put any codes/files related to the units or the app** folders here.